v-sbradley/bacx-pr/topics/review-link.md

   > [!NOTE]
   > You can also edit the URL.
 Set the **branch** parameter to your branch name.

+  4. If necessary, use the TOC to navigate to your topic.

 ## Creating review links

 You can also build review links.
-The easiest method is to navigate to a link in the same set of documentation, use the

 > [!NOTE]
 > It can be helpful to bookmark a review link or two for future reference.